 Q13 Changemaker series features Momentia programs including Taproot’s Improvisation theater workshop, Seattle Parks and Recreation’s “Arts in the Park” watercolor painting program with Elderwise, and the Greenwood Alzheimer’s Cafe.

-Community partners in Northeast Seattle including Lake City Seniors, Seattle Parks and Recreation, Elderwise, and Full Life hosted a “Momentia in My Neighborood” gathering in which persons with dementia and their families designed their own dementia-friendly programs.
+Community partners in Northeast Seattle including Lake City Seniors, Seattle Parks and Recreation, Elderwise, Sea Mar Latino Seniors Program, The Art of Alzheimer’s and Full Life hosted a “Momentia in My Neighborhood” gathering in which persons with dementia and their families designed their own dementia-friendly programs.

 Momentia is again highlighted at the Alzheimer’s Association’s Discovery Conference in Seattle with a presentation on how to start Alzheimer’s Cafes and Dementia-Friendly Walking Groups, and a workshop on how to develop programs in partnership with people with dementia.

 Members of The Gathering Place early stage memory loss program at Seattle’s Greenwood Senior Center debut their documentary and photo exhibit, “What We Want the World to Know.”
 This project communicates profound messages about living with memory loss, while building awareness and challenging stigma.